rht-labs/tech-exercise/docs/6-secret-management-in-saap/6-secret-management.md

         - key: gitlab-pat

    ```
+   3. External Secrets Operator (ESO) watches for ExternalSecret CR creation.

+   4. When a new CR is created, External Secrets Operator (ESO) reconciles it from the provided spec.

+   5. External Secrets Operator (ESO) uses the defined SecretStore from ExternalSecret CR and instantiates Vault request using ServiceAccount created, and bound to Vault role, to authenticate to Vault.

+      ```
+      secretStoreRef:
+         kind: SecretStore
+         name: tenant-vault-secret-store
+      ```

-   3. External Secrets Operator (ESO) fetches secrets from Vault using ExternalSecret CR.
-This CR has reference to SecretStore and secret path that is in the vault.
+   6. External Secrets Operator (ESO) requests to fetch secret data from the path specified in ExternalSecret CR.

+      ```
+         dataFrom:
+            - key: gitlab-pat
+      ```

+   7. Vault returns the requested secret data to External Secrets Operator (ESO).

-   4. External Secrets Operator (ESO) creates a Kubernetes Secret from the secret from Vault.
+   8. External Secrets Operator (ESO) creates a Kubernetes Secret.

-   5. This secret is then used in the application.
+   9. Kubernetes Secret is consumed by Application.

 ## Secrets update workflow